-- Have a master's or doctorate degree in social work from an approved education program approved by the Council on Social Work Education (CSWE) showing receipt of either the master's or doctorate degree in social work
+- Graduate from a master’s or doctoral program in social work accredited by the Council on Social Work Education (CSWE).

 According to the Bureau of Labor Statistics, the social work field is poised to grow 12% by 2024.
 Breaking that information down into professions, there will be a need for more than 300,000 child family and school social workers, 190,000 health care social workers, more than 130,000 substance abuse and mental health social workers and more than 65,000 social work jobs in miscellaneous fields.
 An MSW salary can range between $40,000-$70,000 depending on the practice as well as the individual’s work experience.
 The standard average salary for Nebraska social workers is approximately $40,000 per year.

 When you delve deep into social work employment in Nebraska, you’ll see the following jobs most frequently: